snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 post = ""
 +++

-Data from the fractribution dbt package should now be loaded into your warehouse.
-Now we need to create the report table.
-There are two ways to to this - with Python locally, or by pulling a Docker container image.
+Data from the fractribution dbt package should now be in your warehouse.
+Next we need to create the report table.
+There are two ways to to this - by pulling a Docker container image or with Python locally.
 ***

 {{< tabs groupId="modeling" >}}